 While on this subject, a lot of popular bot developers who dodged the last week’s intial mails have now received cease and desist letters, thus shutting down their bots and removing the download sources, even though that has proven not be a big issue for the community, who quickly found workarounds to make them usable once more.

 Note: This article applies strictly to catch flee soft bans.
-If you have been permanently banned, then please feel free to check our Pokemon Go unban service.
+If you have been permanently banned, check out our Pokemon Go unban appeal guide!

 What is a Pokemon Go Catch Flee soft ban and how to diagnose it